 #2 Osprey Porter 46 Travel Backpack ($160)

-The Osprey Porter Backpack is a little roomier than my Fairview.
-The compartments in the Porter style are much more clever than my Fairview.
-The molded sides also allow the bag to compress easily so that it fits into the overhead compartments on most planes.
+The Osprey Porter Backpack is very roomy.
+The molded sides also allow the bag to compress easily so that it fits into the overhead compartments of most planes.

-The bag does not come with a back frame and the straps are a little more complicated to use than my Fairview bag.
-Overall, it’s still a clean looking bag and holds enough for months of travel.
-All Osprey bags come with lifetime warranties.
+The bag does not come with a back frame and the straps are a little more complicated to use.
+Overall, it’s still a clean looking bag and holds enough for a months worth of travel.
+All Osprey bags also come with lifetime warranties.

 #3 Herschel Trade Carry On Rolling Suitcase ($130)